 - From Ranma ˝, Mousse's entire fighting style consists of things stored in Hammerspace, so it's not surprising that his arsenal contains chains which, when he does use them, shoot out rapidly and usually instantly wrap themselves around his target.

-- Hades from Fairy Tail produces magical chains from his hands as his signature magic.
+- Hades from Fairy Tail produces powerful magical chains from his hands as his signature magic.
+It's later revealed that before he used magic his preferred weapon was a chain-blade.

-- Nate Mitotsudaira from Kyoukai Senjou no Horizon has chains like these.
+- Nate Mitotsudaira from Horizon in the Middle of Nowhere has chains like these.

 - The hooked chains that Pinhead uses as his Weapon of Choice in the Hellraiser series.